 Melbourne used to have more underground, historic loos, but since the ’90s, many of them have been capped with concrete, demolished or filled with sand, which makes this one all the more of a treat.
 Bonus points for the fact that even though this toilet gets a lot of traffic, it’s very clean and smells like antiseptic.

 Best for: the arty pee

 As much as we love the NGV's water wall, it’s a killer when you’ve gotta go.
 Luckily, the gallery has primo loos, with the added benefit that you can take in whatever’s been installed in the Federation Court on your way through.
-On last visit it was Sydney-sider Jamie North’s volcanic rock, concrete, bluestone, fern and steel pillars that appear to have grown out of the floor.
 The toilets are nothing fancy, but they’re super clean and plentiful.
 There’s a quirky soundtrack playing in the background and they smell floral.

 Best for: the nostalgic pee

 Parents have been taking their kids to Myer for a wee for decades: it's basically a CBD shopping tradition.
 Spending time on the loo here brings back all sorts of memories (Christmas windows, getting a pic with Santa, eating in the cafeteria).
 Plus, when you’re in a hurry and you need to buy eight different things, it’s a safe and convenient bet.
 Like the NGV, the toilets aren't anything too fancy, but one of the best things about these toilets is the ample toilet paper (no scratchy individual squares here).